Compressing Over-the-Counter Markets: The model

 \begin{definition}[Excess] The \textit{excess} in the market is defined as

 \end{definition}

-Note that Equation \ref{eq:excess1} and Equation \ref{eq:excess2} are equivalent as long as the market under study is a closed-system.
-The excess in the market is thus the amount of notional generated by trades that offset each other: it corresponds to the amount of notional that can be removed without affecting the net position.
-Note that, at this stage, we are not accounting for the potential positive value of some offsetting outstanding contracts for market participants or market regulators.
-We elaborate on that aspect in Section~\ref{subsec:tolerances}.
+The excess in the market is the amount of notional generated by obligations that offset each other.
+It corresponds to the maximum amount of notional that can be eliminated without affecting net positions.